Pinarello: Historical models

 The Pinarello Montello SLX was a landmark model for Pinarello as this was the frame with which Pinarello achieved their first major pro victories.
-This model frame was one of the most responsive of the mid to late 1980s as shown by wins in events such as the 1984 Summer Olympics Road Race, Vuelta a España, the Giro d'Italia and stages of the Tour de France.
+This model frame was one of the most responsive of the mid to late 1980s as shown by wins in events such as the Vuelta a España, the Giro d'Italia and stages of the Tour de France.
 The Montello had a brake cable through the top tube, chrome sloping front fork and chrome on the drive side chain stay; later models had the full rear triangle chromed.
 The Montello SLX was in red, blue and Spumoni.
-Pinarellos from the mid-1980s often have the decals restored by owners as factory-applied decals where prone to flaking off.
+Pinarellos from the mid-1980s often have the decals restored by owners as factory-applied decals were prone to flaking off.

-The Montello was fabricated from Columbus SLX butted tubing with rifling down the inside center.
+The Montello was available in 2 versions: frame from Columbus SL with SLX fork, or fabricated from Columbus full SLX double butted tubing with rifling down the inside center.
 The bottom bracket was investment cast with the Pinarello logo and the dropouts were by Campagnolo.
 Braze-ons for down-tube shifters, front derailleur and two water bottles were provided.
 The GPT logo (for Giovanni Pinarello, Treviso) appeared in many locations.

 The Pinarello Treviso was the second-in-line model under the Montello SLX in the mid-to-late '80's.
 Built with Columbus SL tubing, it featured a painted fork and seat stays, with chromed chain stays.
 This model also featured the sloping fork crown.
 On the road it is easily distinguished from the Montello by the single chrome chain stay.
 However, some older models of the Treviso (1981) did not have the chrome chain stay.

 After the Montello SLX, Pinarello departed from his standard production design with parallel seat and head tube angles and created the Gavia.
 This provided more saddle setback than the Montello or other Pinarello designs.
 Greg LeMond, the winner of the Tour de France in 1986, 1989 and 1990, promoted designs that pushed the saddle further back.
 The Gavia was constructed of Columbus TSX tubing.
 This model was available in red, blue with pearl white panels and pearl white with fluorescent splatter.